kyma-project/cli/docs/03-03-examples-alpha.md

 type: Details
 ---

+> **CAUTION:** The following information is deprecated.
+To download the stable binaries, follow the instructions in the [CLI README file](https://github.com/kyma-project/cli#readme).

 The following examples show how to use the alpha commands to provision a cluster, install and upgrade Kyma, and handle errors.

 ## Provision a cluster